Happy New Year!

 Variations for Judith

-I was asked to write an article recommending ten easy (ish) piano pieces (between Grades 4-6 exam standard) for amateur pianists, for the Classical music website SinfiniMusic.com (you can read my article here).
+I was asked to write an article recommending ten easy (ish) piano pieces (between Grades 4-6 exam standard) for amateur pianists, for the Classical music website SinfiniMusic.com.
 The brief was to include at least two or three Contemporary pieces, so I set off on a mission to find suitable works, and what I found was a revelation.
 This volume of short pieces was written for Judith Serota by various Contemporary British composers including Judith Weir, Tarik O’Regan, Michael Berkeley, Diana Burrell and others.
 The collective title is Variations for Judith for Piano, 11 short reflections on “Bist du bei mir” by G H Stölzel arranged by J S Bach.
 You can read my blog post on the history behind these little gems here.
 From around Grade 4 – 7 standard, and a must play!

 Ypakoë and In Memory of Two Cats